Skip to content

 // Mark the current node as visited.

-// Iterate over all edges going outward from the current node.
+// Iterate over the edges of the current vertex.

 // Add edges to unvisited nodes the queue